Seller: Rheinberg-Buch Andreas Meier eK, Bergisch Gladbach, Germany

 First Edition

 paperback.
 Condition: fine.
 Dust Jacket Condition: fine.
-First.
+Limited.
 Three Fragments from a Work in Progress.
 With a "Portrait" by Brancusi.
 Sq.
 8vo, printed wrappers with original glassine.
 Paris: The Black Sun Press, 1929.
 First Edition.
 Contains work that was later to appear in Finnegans Wake.
 Number 66 of 500 copies.
 Fine, in the original gilt slipcase.
 Slocum & Cahoon, A-36.

 Published by The Black Sun Press, Paris, 1929